albibenni/test-yourself/docs/USAGE.md

 2. **Todoist API Token**: Enter your token.
 You can find this in Todoist by going to _Settings > Integrations > Developer_.
 3. **Obsidian Vault Name**: Enter the exact name of your Obsidian vault (or use the "Browse" button to select the vault directory and automatically extract the name).

+On desktop, the Todoist token is saved in your operating system credential store, not in the app's regular settings file or browser storage.
+Saving a token requires that credential store to be available; the app will show an error instead of storing it insecurely.

 ### Scheduling a Review

 Once your settings are configured, you can use the **Schedule** button inside any open quiz: